 Add a Git Repository to Saturn Cloud

-- Remote URL: The SSH URL for the repository in the git host (this is the link you’d use when running
+- Remote URL: The URL for the repository in the git host (this is the link you’d use when running

 Using git in within your Jupyter Server